Richa-12y/-Textutil_project-/clmc9c7hh000608ic194meodw.md

 ### **1\.
 Choose a Website to Scrape**

 For this beginner's guide, let's pick a simple website to scrape.
-I'll use a hypothetical website that lists information about books.
-We'll extract book titles, authors, and prices.
+I'll use a hypothetical website that lists information about Movies.
+We'll extract allMovie in txt.

 ### **2\.
 Inspect the Web Page**